jibon57/nativescript-wechat-login/README.md

 **Android**

-If installation was successful then `wxapi.WXEntryActivity.android.ts` file should be copied to your `app` directory with your APP ID.
-If it wasn't successfully copied then you will have to create that file manually.
-You can get code of that file from [here](https://raw.githubusercontent.com/jibon57/nativescript-wechat-login/master/src/wxapi.WXEntryActivity.android.ts).
+If installation was successful then `wxapi.WXEntryActivity.android.ts` file should be create to your `app` directory with your APP ID.
+If it wasn't successfully created then you will have to create that file manually.
+You can get code of that file from [here](https://github.com/jibon57/nativescript-wechat-login/blob/master/src/wxapi.WXEntryActivity.android.ts).
 In this case you will require to change `YOUR_APP_ID` to your app's ID.

 If you don't have `wxapi.WXEntryActivity.android.ts` file in your `app` directory then Android won't receive notification from wechat.